- Faculty Directory

 Area of Physics:

-The Gore biophysics laboratory uses microbial populations to experimentally probe fundamental ideas in theoretical ecology, evolutionary dynamics, and systems biology.
+The Gore biophysics laboratory uses microbial populations to experimentally probe fundamental ideas in theoretical ecology and evolutionary systems biology.

-Behavior of populations before collapse – Natural populations in deteriorating environmental conditions can collapse suddenly, and recovery after such a collapse can be exceedingly difficult.
+Behavior of populations before collapse – Natural populations can collapse suddenly in deteriorating environmental conditions, and recovery after such a collapse can be exceedingly difficult.
 Theory predicts that in principle changes in the fluctuations of the population size can be used to anticipate an impending “tipping point” leading to population collapse.
-In a recent study published in Science, the group used laboratory yeast populations to experimentally measure the theoretically predicted early warning indicators.
-The laboratory is now exploring how the early warning indicators behave in more complicated ecosystems, such as in spatially extended populations where pattern formation may signal an impending collapse.
+Our group has used laboratory yeast populations to experimentally measure these theoretically predicted early warning indicators based on critical slowing down (Dai et al, Science (2012)).
+More recently, the group demonstrated that there is a spatial analogue to the standard time-based indicator.
+Isolated populations near a tipping point experience an increase in “recovery time” following a perturbation, whereas spatially extended populations near a tipping point experience an increase in a “recovery length” near a boundary between regions of different quality (Dai et al, Nature (2013)).
+The laboratory is now exploring how these early warning indicators behave in more complicated situations, including populations with genetic heterogeneity and in multi-species ecosystems.

 Rugged fitness landscapes and the reversibility of evolution – The fitness effect of a mutation often depends upon the presence or absence of other mutations in the genome.
 This genetic epistasis leads to “rugged fitness landscapes” that may constrain the path of evolution.
-The laboratory has worked to quantify the magnitude of these effects and has also used these ideas to explore the reversibility of evolution in the context of molecular changes in an enzyme.
-In an intriguing parallel to thermodynamics, the lab has also found that slowly switching between environments increases the reversibility of evolution for small populations.
+Using a publicly available dataset of the growth rate of millions of double gene knockouts in yeast, the group found a surprisingly weak scaling of the epistatic interactions with the strength of mutations (Velenich and Gore, Genome Biology (2013)).
+The laboratory has also measured the fitness landscapes corresponding to different versions of an antibiotic resistance gene in two different antibiotics to explore the reversibility of evolution worked to quantify the magnitude of these effects and has also used these ideas to explore the reversibility of evolution in the context of molecular changes in an enzyme (Tan et al, Phys Rev Lett (2012)).
+In an intriguing parallel to thermodynamics, the lab has also found that slowly switching between environments increases the reversibility of evolution for small populations (Tan et al, Evolution (2012)).

 Jeff joined the MIT Physics Department as an Assistant Professor in January 2010 after spending the previous three years in the Department as a Pappalardo Fellow working with Alexander van Oudenaarden.
-With the support of a Hertz Graduate Fellowship, he received his PhD in 2005 from the Physics Department at the University of California, Berkeley.
+With the support of a Hertz Graduate Fellowship, in 2005 he received his PhD from the Physics Department at the University of California, Berkeley.
 His graduate research in single-molecule biophysics was done in the laboratory of Carlos Bustamante, focusing on the study of twist and torque in single molecules of DNA.
 Jeff is excited to be in the Physics Department here at MIT, particularly since this is where he studied as an undergraduate in the late ‘90s.
-Since returning to MIT, Jeff has received an NIH Pathways to Independence Award (K99/R00), NIH New Innovator Award, and an NSF CAREER Award.
-In addition, he has been appointed a Sloan Research Fellow and Pew Scholar in the Biomedical Sciences.

 - Recipient of 2012 NIH New Innovators Award [1, 2]